 The pineapple was the height of luxury as so difficult to come by, and was seen more as a symbol that adorned not just Versailles but the aristocratic homes in the 19th Century.
 They were so expensive that it was big business - you could even RENT a pineapple to show off.

-As Alexandre Dumas was most lavish and proud to show off his wealth to his guests, I figure the pineapple is the perfect recipe to kick off my Dumas recipe challenge!
+As Alexandre Dumas was proud to show off his wealth to his guests, I figure the pineapple is a fitting recipe for a Dumas recipe challenge!

 How To Make Pineapple Love Hearts